saitaiky/notebook/docs/docs/ai/llm/index.md

 In response to this issue, in 2017 a team at Google Brain introduced **transformers**.
 Unlike **LSTMs**, transformers can process all input data simultaneously.
 Using a self-attention mechanism, the model can give varying weight to different parts of the input data in relation to any position of the language sequence.
 This feature enabled massive improvements in infusing meaning into LLMs and enables processing of significantly larger datasets.

 ### Transformers

+> Do you know a sequence-to-sequence task, which was the original objective of the transformer architecture designers?

 RNNs and LSTMs are advantageous for natural language processing (NLP) tasks, such as sentiment analysis and text classification, as they consider word context and relationships.
 However, they are limited when handling longer data sequences and broader context.
 Their sequential processing results in slower inference, which poses challenges when processing lengthy text.
 They can always determine word order due to sequential processing, ensuring accurate output.